rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/cypress_intro.md

   // more tests...
 });
 ```

-Let's look at the first few tests.
+Let's look at the first few tests and what they do.

 1. Visit the web page
 - We use the function `cy.visit()` to visit a URL or open an HTML file.
 - `cy.visit` takes a URL or file path as its argument: `cy.visit("./sundial.html")`